 2. The Department of Defence produced and promulgated a document (DEFGRAM, No. 196/99) entitled "Ottawa Landmines Convention - Defence implications and obligations".
-DEFGRAM 196/99 is an information document, conveying internally to the Defence organisation its obligations under the APMBC.
+DEFGRAM 196/99 is an information document, conveying internally to the Australian Defence Force its obligations under the APMBC.